 Generally, you should audit your content to make sure it is up-to-date, remove any old content that is no longer needed such as past events and repurpose and update any older articles to make them current again.

 5. What about your competitors?

 Look at what your competitors are targeting and create copy that is better than theirs.

 The best way to discover these insights is to carry out a competitor analysis.
-This will help you develop a robust, effective content strategy that will drive traffic.
+As a result, this will help you to develop a robust, effective content strategy that will drive website traffic.

 The analysis should include:

 Competitors who rank for your target keywords